What's New :

 • Critical operations;

-• Regulatory, compliance and risk management; and
+• Regulatory, compliance, and risk management; and

-• Other functions including business development.
+• Other functions include business development.

 • Video and audio recordings of the meetings of the board of the MII should be made mandatory.